• Skip to primary navigation

 • I piped the buttercream onto the cookie pie using a Ateco 829 nozzle, but you can use any nozzle you like.

-• As this is made using a springform tin, I put a baking tray on the shelf underneath the pie while it was baking, it only caught a few small drops of butter but it saved me from cleaning the oven!
+• As this is made using a springform tin, I put a baking tray underneath the pie while it is baking, occasionally a few small drops of butter can leak out, but it will save you from cleaning the oven!

 Biscoff Cookie Pie